 The next day we decided to make another small hop South.
 We sailed for about 2hrs and ended up just North of Musha Cay.
 We hung out there until Saturday, hoping to check out the sand bars nearby.
 Unfortunately though, the tides weren’t cooperating with our plans… we’ll have to come back when low tide is lower (aka the next full moon).

 On Friday we decided to motor South a smidge more.
 It was a gorgeous day, the sun was hitting the water just right!

 We anchored in Musha Cay, right next to the caves, and spent the day taking the dinghy around checking out all the dive spots.

-The next day we spent the day at home, doing some cleaning and making some plans for provisioning.
+The next day we hung out at home, doing some cleaning and making some plans for provisioning.
 We picked up some eggs and a few veggies back in Highbourne Cay last month, but we haven’t properly grocery shopped since Miami, and supplies are dwindling on board.
-We were originally planning on getting to Georgetown soon (there are a few bigger grocery stores there), but the weather has other plans for us…?
-So, it’s likely we’ll head back to Staniel Cay to pick up some things to hold us over until the winds are better for a trip to Georgetown (unless I become a master spear fisher in the meantime, of course).
+We were originally planning on getting to Georgetown soon (there are a few bigger grocery stores there), but the weather has other plans for us… So, it’s likely we’ll head back to Staniel Cay to pick up some things to hold us over until the winds are better for a trip to Georgetown (unless I become a master spear fisher in the meantime, of course).

 I’ve spent this morning organizing our hard drive of video footage and clearing out all our SD cards.
 It’s pretty breezy out right now, but hopefully things will calm down soon and we can get our dinghy in the water and go explore some more!